 So, when performing a transaction, follow the tips below to take control of your interchange costs and avoid extra fees.

 Address verification service (AVS) is a system that verifies the cardholder’s billing address with the card issuer.
 AVS is a well-known fraud-fighting tool and has a big benefit in the card-not-present world.
 But not many know that this can play a major role in your cost savings.

 Visa and Mastercard both support AVS globally.
 In the US, Visa incentivizes businesses to use AVS by providing a lower interchange rate when you perform an AVS check on transactions.

 Example of your savings: A card-not-present Visa rate on a traditional credit card is roughly 1.80% + $0.10.
 Without AVS, your rate would be as high as 2.30% + $0.10.
-That’s almost 50 basis points savings on your interchange, and in addition, starting in April, you will save the $0.10 in integrity fees.
+That’s almost 50 basis points savings on your interchange and a $0.10/transaction saving in integrity fees.

 For card-not-present transactions, merchants should send identifying information about the transaction, such as their company's URL or email address.
 This will be shown on the cardholder’s statement and helps the shopper identify what they paid and to whom.
 It also lets the shopper know who to reach out to if there’s a problem.
 The transaction will be downgraded if this information is missing.

 Certain types of merchants may send additional transaction information to lower an interchange rate.
 If your company is B2B, working with business clients instead of consumers, you can submit transaction-level information (line item details and the tax amount, for example) to qualify for Level 2/3 interchange rates.

 Always swipe a card or use a chip-and-PIN entry.

 Whenever possible, particularly in point of sale settings, avoid entering credit card details manually.
 Always swipe a card or use a chip-and-PIN entry.
 This not only improves security processes in the store, but also ensures that you can benefit from a lower interchange rate.